-The proportion of mothers who were Indigenous ranged from 3.5-4.2% of all women who gave birth between 2002 and 2014.
-This varied by jurisdiction-for example, in 2014, the proportion of mothers who were Indigenous ranged from around 1% in Victoria to 33% in the Northern Territory.
+Nationally, the proportion of mothers who were Indigenous ranged from 3.5-4.3% of all women who gave birth between 2002 and 2015.
+This varied by jurisdiction-for example, in 2015, the proportion of mothers who were Indigenous ranged from around 1% in Victoria to 33% in the Northern Territory.